-103. Asked if it is possible to make a "reliable statement" based on the information in the Washout Schedules, Prof. Graham stated:
+104. Asked if it is possible to make a "reliable statement" based on the information in the Washout Schedules, Prof. Graham said:

 "Looking at some of the pharmacokinetic excretion of alleged product, they don't follow classical pharmacokinetic or pharmacodynamic decrements or depreciation, but some of them do follow normal kinetic delay.
 Some of them are straight-line graphs; some of them would be a normal expectation.
 A straight-line graph wouldn't be expected and look as though they are fabricated.
-The normal excretion would be maximum excretion at first instance with diminution at a later date... without all the ... underlying data I cannot make an absolute statement of fact."
+The normal excretion would be maximum excretion at first instance with diminution at a later date... without all the... underlying data I cannot make an absolute statement of fact."

-104. Prof. Graham added that: "assuming that an individual might be taking products within a specified cut-off period and the dosages are unknown, anything really is plausible so all the schedules could be plausible or they could all be implausible."
+105. Prof. Graham added that: "assuming that an individual might be taking products within a specified cut-off period and the dosages are unknown, anything really is plausible so all the schedules could be plausible or they could all be implausible."

-- 105. Counsel for the IAAF asked Prof. Graham whether he had withdrawn the ultimate conclusion reached in his report, i.e., that the data in the Washout Schedules is not credible or "impossible".
-Prof. Graham said "yes" and went on to withdraw or qualify certain other statements made in his report. - 106.
+- 106. Counsel for the IAAF asked Prof. Graham whether he had withdrawn the ultimate conclusion reached in his report that the data in the Washout Schedules is not credible or "impossible".
+Prof. Graham said "yes" and went on to withdraw other parts of his report. - 107.
 Counsel for the IAAF also asked Prof. Graham about three references in his report said to relate to the excretion window for trenbolone.
-Prof. Graham testified that, "on review of the literature, I do retract those citations, they are incorrect and they have misled the court and I do apologise for that...".
-Prof. Graham also accepted that he had assumed that trenbolone had been injected, despite the fact that Dr. Rodchenkov made statements to the effect that the "Duchess cocktail" (a steroid cocktail optimised to avoid detection)

-contained oral trenbolone.
+Prof. Graham said "on review of the literature, I do retract those citations, they are incorrect and they have misled the court and I do apologise for that...".
+Prof. Graham also accepted that he had assumed that trenbolone had been injected, despite the fact that Dr. Rodchenkov made statements to the effect that the "Duchess cocktail" (a steroid cocktail optimised to avoid detection) contained oral trenbolone.
 Prof. Graham said that when he wrote his report he had not known of the existence of oral trenbolone, even though it appears to be available online.